 Open your Facebook home page in your browser so that you can see the newsfeed and then click Messager in the list on the left of the page, just below your name and profile image.

 This opens your main Facebook Messenger inbox, but if you look at the top-left of the page, you’ll see a cog icon.
 Select it, followed by Message requests, and then See filtered requests.

 Any that have been filtered will be listed below.
-However, some older messages beyond a year may not open.

 Alternatively, you can just open www.facebook.com/messages/filtered.